 So you’re going to Asia.
 You’ve planned your trip, packed your bags and and maybe picked up a language guide.
 It’s all so exciting until you step off the airplane and the Japanese toilets are talking to you and you realize that you’re not in Kansas anymore.
 With your focus on new and different visuals, food, and language, it can be easy to forget that cultural norms are different as well—and vary widely between countries.
 Try as you might, there are bound to be a few inadvertent blunders.
-And while you can always fall back on a friendly smile and apologetic attitude, here are a few tips on how to avoid really awkward situations.
+You can always fall back on a friendly smile and apologetic attitude, but here are a few tips that will help you avoid really awkward situations.

 First and foremost, touching a person’s head is considered VERY rude is most parts of Asia.
 In Buddhist culture the head is the highest part of the body and thought of as sacred.
 The feet, on the other hand, are the lowest part of the body and considered dirty.
 So in countries with large Buddhist populations such as China, Thailand, Laos, and Cambodia, touching someone’s head is an incredibly invasive gesture.
 By the same token pointing with your feet, or showing the bottoms of your feet to anyone is equally offensive.